papsti/macpan-workshop/companion-materials_mli.md

 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | The `sir` model illustrates the two kinds of expressions that can be used to define model behaviour: (1) Generic math expressions (e.g., `S ~ N - I - R`) and (2) flows among compartments (e.g., `mp_per_capita_flows(from ...)`).
 In generic math expressions, the tilde, `~`, is used to denote assignment.
 For example, the expression, `S ~ N - I - R`, says that the result of `N - I - R` is assigned to the quantity, `S`.
 Any function listed [here](https://canmod.github.io/macpan2/reference/engine_functions) can be used on the right-hand-side of these expressions.
 Each flow expression corresponds to a single flow between compartments.
 The tilde-based math expressions and flow expressions can be mixed to provide a great deal of flexibility in model specifications.
 Throughout I will discuss the relative advantages and disadvantages of using one or the other. |

+MLi: I personally don't like this order.
+I would probably start with showing how to implement an SIR and then be like oh yeah, we have a bunch of templates where we already coded some of the commonly used models.
+It would be great to show the manual implementation matching up with the boilerplate.

 ### Simulating Dynamics

 The main thing that you will do with model specifications like `sir` is